If you’re suffering from the symptoms that dry air brings you have my sympathy. It’s terrible!

 Speaking from personal experience, it’s one of the easiest models I’ve used.
 Just fill the tank with clean (ideally distilled or faucet water), switch it on, and in about 20-30 minutes you’ll begin to feel better.

 The V745A model allows you to use Vicks Vapo Steam or VapoPads for additional cold or congestion relief.
 It’s a great feature to have during tough times like flu season!

 Just add a small amount of the available medicated mix to the medicine cup and you’ll get instant relief you can inhale right away.
 Optionally you can use soothing menthol VapoPads (available separately) instead, which insert into a small side compartment.

-A generous 1 gallon water tanks ensures you can use the unit overnight without having to get up and refill it.
-On the low setting I’ve gotten roughly 12 hours of use out of it between refills.
+A generous 1 gallon water tank ensures you can use the unit overnight without having to get up and refill it.
+On the low setting, I’ve gotten roughly 12 hours of use out of it between refills.

 Pour a small amount of medicated into the medicine cup for more cough or cold help.
 Alternatively, you can insert a menthol pad into the provided side compartment to do the same as well.

 It’s a very quiet and pleasant model.
 When working, you won’t even notice it at all!